networknt/light-4j/docs/content/architecture/microservices.md

 up a bit of safety.
 Or, conversely, making sure the system is safe, reliable, and resilient means slowing down the pace of feature and bug-fix releases.
 And “at scale” is just a dream.

+The three principals of the microservices architecture style.

 * Microservices are ideal for big systems
 * Microservice architecture is goal-oriented not solution-oriented
 * Microservices are focused on replaceability